zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-lifetime.md

 });
 ```

-In this example, whereever the value of an observable is read in the mapping function, it is  wrapped in a `ko.pureComputed`.
-For more information about this, see [portalfx-data-projections.md#data-shaping](portalfx-data-projections.md#data-shaping).

-In addition, the `itemLifetime` child lifetime manager that was automatically created by the `mapInto()` function was sent to the mapping function as a parameter, instead of sending the `container` into the button constructor.

-In the case of `map()` and `mapInto()`, the item lifetime manager will be disposed when the associated object is removed from the source array.
-In the previous example, this means the button `ViewModel` will be disposed at the correct time, but it will still be in the section because the button has not been removed from the section's `children()` array.
+In this example, when the value of an observable is read in the mapping function, it is wrapped in a `ko.pureComputed`.
+The `itemLifetime` child lifetime manager was sent to the mapping function as a parameter, instead of sending the `container` into the button constructor.
+It will be disposed when the associated object is removed from the source array.
+This means the button `ViewModel` will be disposed at the correct time, but it will still be in the section because the button has not been removed from the section's `children()` array.

 Fortunately, callbacks can be registered with the lifetime manager to use when it is disposed by using the `registerForDispose` command, as in the following example.